naacl-org/naacl-2022-website/_pages/registration.md

 | D&I Awardees | 0.00 | 0.00
 | Guests/Invited Speakers/Sponsors/Staff | 0.00 | 0.00

-## Cancellation Policy

-* Cancellations received one month or more prior to the conference will receive full refund
-* Cancellations received up to three weeks prior to the conference will receive the ACL membership (if paid as part of the registration) and reimbursement of all amounts paid above the first $200
-* Cancellations received within three weeks prior to the conference and all no-shows will not receive reimbursements but will receive the current full year ACL membership (if paid as part of the registration).
-* Cancellations due to governmental travel restrictions, failure to obtain a visa or serious illness that prevents travel to attend the Conference (including COVID-19 problems) will receive a full refund regardless of when notification is received by the ACL Registrar.

-For questions about your registration and/or payment, please contact **Yes Events**:
-<NAACLinfo@yesevents.com> or Toll Free: 1-800-937-8728.

 ## Subsidies (travel, registration, volunteership)

 NAACL 2022 is providing D&I funds for registration, caregiving, bandwidth, travel, VPN subsidies and volunteer opportunites.
 We strongly encourage researchers from developing countries and marginalized communities to apply for subsidies to maximize their chances of getting their registration fees waived.
 We are also seeking student and non-student volunteers for the 2022 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2022).